coleifer/peewee/docs/new/models.rst

        created_date = DateTimeField(default=datetime.datetime.now)
        is_published = BooleanField(default=True)

-1. Create an instance of a :py:class:`Database`.
+1. Create an instance of a :class:`Database`.

     .. code-block:: python

        db = SqliteDatabase('my_app.db')

     The ``db`` object will be used to manage the connections to the Sqlite database.
-In this example we're using :py:class:`SqliteDatabase`, but you could also use one of the other :ref:`database engines <database>`.
+In this example we're using :class:`SqliteDatabase`, but you could also use one of the other :ref:`database engines <database>`.

 2. Create a base model class which specifies our database.